Abram Joseph Ryan: Vincentian ministry

-Ryan ntered the Vincentians, taking the oath of obedience to the Congregation.
+Ryan entered the Vincentians, taking the oath of obedience to the Congregation.
 He did three more years of study at the college during the course of which, on June 19, 1857, he received minor orders.
 The poetry that he wrote to entertain his schoolmates impressed them, especially one who recorded the texts in a personal journal.
 In 1858, shortly after the death of his father, Ryan was sent to the Seminary of Our Lady of the Angels near Niagara Falls, New York.
 He was sent there both to pursue his study of theology and to serve as the prefect of discipline for the boys enrolled at the preparatory school attached to the seminary.

 Ryan soon showed signs of discontent with his situation there.
 In January 1859 he wrote his Provincial Superior, complaining that the expected instruction in theology was not being done and about the weight of his workload with the boys, being alone in this task.
 A reply counseling patience brought another request for a change of the situation, which included a veiled hint at the possibility of his leaving the Congregation.
 Ryan was satisfied to be allowed to resume his own studies, and his younger brother, David, now also a member of the Congregation, was assigned to assist him.

-The Ryan brothers felt out of place as Southerners at the western New York seminary.
+The Ryan brothers felt out of place as Southerners at the Western New York seminary.
 Abraham Ryan soon began to express his opposition to the abolitionist movement which had gained strength in the Northeast.
 He joined in sentiments expressed by Catholic bishops and editors in the United States in that period, who felt threatened by the anti-Catholic opinions voiced by the leadership of the Abolitionists.
 His writings in that period began to express suspicion of Northern goals.
 Possibly for that reason, Ryan was sent back to St. Mary of the Barrens, as their superiors might have decided to keep the brothers separated.

 During the winter of 1860, Ryan gave a lecture series through which he started to gain notice as a speaker.
 He was ordained a deacon that summer after which he was chosen to accompany a group of Vincentian priests on a preaching tour of the rural parishes of the region in order to revive devotion to the faith.
 His abilities as a preacher gained wide approval, and his superiors decided to have him ordained a priest earlier than was the normal age under church law.
 Having gained the permission of the Holy See, on September 12, 1860, he was ordained a priest.
 The ceremony took place at his home parish in St. Louis, with the ordination being performed by the Bishop of St. Louis, Peter Richard Kenrick, with his mother and siblings in attendance.